succulents up on the dry coastal rocks

 Not Threatened

-The coast is dry.
-The wind never stops.
-The stonecrop does not care.
-A small, succulent herb with fleshy, rounded leaves that are edible and have a crisp, slightly sour flavour.
+Look closely.
+The rock is not bare.
+Native stonecrop is a small, succulent herb.
+It has fleshy, rounded leaves.
+They are edible and have a crisp, slightly sour flavour.
 They can be eaten raw in salads.
 The plant grows on coastal cliffs, rock outcrops and sand dunes.
-It is very drought-tolerant, storing water in its fleshy leaves.
+It is very drought-tolerant.
+It stores water in its fleshy leaves.
 The small, white flowers appear in summer.
 A plant that carries its own water bottle.
 The leaves are arranged in opposite pairs along the stem.
-They are thick and succulent, bright green, and often tinged with red in full sun.
-The stems are slender and branching, forming small, cushion-like clumps.
+They are thick and succulent.
+They are bright green and often tinged with red in full sun.
+The stems are slender and branching.
+They form small, cushion-like clumps.
 Looks assembled from spare parts that nearly fit.
 But the parts work.
-The flowers are small and white, with four or five petals.
+The flowers are small and white.
+They have four or five petals.
 They appear in summer and are followed by small, capsule-like fruits containing the seeds.
-The flowers are pollinated by insects.
+Insects pollinate the flowers.
 A brief bloom.
 A hard life.
 Native stonecrop is a plant of the coastal zone.
 It grows on exposed cliffs, rocky outcrops, and sand dunes.
 It tolerates salt spray, strong winds, and long periods of drought.
-The succulent leaves store water, allowing the plant to survive in the driest conditions.
+The succulent leaves store water.
+This allows the plant to survive in the driest conditions.
 A plant that has learned to wait for rain.
 To find native stonecrop is to walk the coastal cliffs and rocky shores.
-Look for the small, fleshy leaves, the white flowers.
-It is a plant of the exposed places, a survivor of the dry coast.
+Look for the small, fleshy leaves.
+Look for the white flowers.
+It is a plant of the exposed places.
+A survivor of the dry coast.
 A few leaves can add a crisp, sour note to a salad.
 The cliff is bare.
 The wind whips the salt spray.
-The stonecrop hugs the rock, fleshy leaves storing every drop of moisture.
+The stonecrop hugs the rock.
+Fleshy leaves store every drop of moisture.
 It does not need much.
 It never has.
 And that seems to be enough for a plant that lives on the edge.
+Populations are considered stable but localised.
+The species is common in suitable coastal habitats throughout its range.
+It is threatened by ongoing coastal development.
+Protection of coastal cliffs is important.